Impressionist painter, born in 9 october 1940.

 Four years later artist managed to receive a scholarship from the Belgian Government, to study at the,Belgian National Institute for Fine Arts in Antwerp, where he also opened his very first studio and got his first model.

 At that time, artist also started to exhibit and sell his works.
-With the first money earned he bought a Vespa Scooter and drove to several picturesque places in the neighborhood.
-The Harbor ofone of his favorites.
+With the first money earned he bought a Vespa Scooter and drove to several picturesque places in the neighborhood. (lasvegasoms.com) The Harbor of Antwerp.was one of his favorites.

 It was there, at the Harbor of Antwerp , where young Willem met a ship-owner, who tremendously helped him by putting in touch with a number of people, that resulted in many portraits orders and good commissions at the end.
 Unfortunately, the ship-owner passed away and the artist left Antwerp and went to Paris, where he stayed a couple of months.